Menu Icon

 • Allows for conception at home

-• May be less expensive than extraction combined with IVF/ICSI (though the reversal surgery itself is more expensive than sperm retrieval alone)
+• May be less expensive than extraction combined with IVF/ICSI (though reversal surgery itself is more expensive than sperm retrieval alone)

-• Allows patient’s partner to avoid possible risks of IVF/ICSI if there are no concurrent female fertility concerns
+• Allows the patient’s partner to avoid possible risks of IVF/ICSI if there are no concurrent female fertility concerns

 Disadvantages